HNordholm/HNordholm/README.md

 ## Hello 👋

-With over 12 years of experience from the fire protection industry where I developed great soft skills in planning, communication and collaboration skills, I chose the path of becoming a data analyst with expertise in transforming raw data into insights.
+With over 12 years of experience from the fire protection industry where I developed great soft skills in planning, communication and collaboration, I decided to chose the path of becoming a data analyst with expertise in transforming raw data into insights.

 ## About me ✨